 NIBC manages its overall currency position based on the currency positions in the monthly balance sheets.
 The material exposures in foreign currencies for NIBC are USD and GBP.
 NIBC uses matched funding and other measures to apply its policy of not taking any currency positions.
-Any currency position which does show at month end is caused by movements in the fair value of assets or liabilities or interest income in foreign currency position, by nominal amount, was EUR 4.2 million at year-end 2022.
+Any currency position which does show at month end is caused by movements in the fair value of assets or liabilities or interest income in foreign currencies and is hedged by entering into FX spot transactions.
+The total open foreign currency position, by nominal amount, was EUR 4.2 million at 31 December 2022.
 This currency position is the position prior to hedging, which is always done shortly after month-end.
-Regulatory capital for currency risk is equal to EUR 0.3 million per year-end 2022.
+Regulatory capital for currency risk is equal to EUR 0.3 million at 31 December 2022.

 Furthermore, the impact of a reasonably possible yearly change (in absolute terms) of EUR against other currencies was calculated.
-Per year-end 2022 the sum of the absolute values of the impact for all currencies is equal to around EUR 0.4 million for NIBC.
+At 31 December 2022 the sum of the absolute values of the impact for all currencies is equal to around EUR 0.4 million for NIBC.